Anivice/ccdb/README.md

  - Switch a proxy for a proxy group (with vector numbers)
  - Watch Mihomo backend logs
  - Test latencies
+ - Pull Subscription usage info (You have to specify the subscription link in `~/.ccdbrc`)

 ***DORMANT FUNCTIONS***